njpietrow/njpietrow/README.md

 <h1> Hey there! </h1>
- I'm a software engineer at Solar Turbines.
-I have experience building new features and improving
+ I'm a software engineer at RetroRate.
+I have experience building new features and system design in a variety of applications.  🏗️.
+I last worked at
-              efficiency in large web applications 🏗️.
-I last worked at WorkRamp, a series C startup, where I was developing a modern Learning Management System.
+              WorkRamp, a series C startup, where I was developing a modern Learning Management System.
 Before that, I worked as a consultant specializing in tax automation.
 I'm also a proud USC alum ✌️ with a degree in Business Administration